ibm-cloud-docs/solution-tutorials/highly-available-and-scalable-web-application.md

 {:tip: .tip}
 {:pre: .pre}

-# Deploy a Highly Available and Scalable web application with Load Balancer and Backups
+# Use Virtual Servers to build highly available and scalable web app

 This tutorial walks you through the creation of a load balancer, two application servers running on Ubuntu with NGINX and **P**HP installed, one **M**ySQL database server, and durable file storage to store application files and backups.